nuagenetworks/nuage-metroae/Documentation/CUSTOMIZE.md

 If you have not previously set up your MetroÆ Ansible environment, see [SETUP.md](SETUP.md) before proceeding.

 ## Main Steps
+The steps below apply when you choose to work via CLI.
+If you choose to work via the GUI you can access it from the port you specified during setup.

 [1.
 Customize Deployment](#1-customize-deployment)
 [2.
 Unzip Nuage files](#2-unzip-nuage-files)